 - the organisation’s track record for delivering the activities you are planning to fund

-- its governance
+- its governance and constitutional form

 - its reputation

-Making the decision to award a grant
+Deciding to award a grant

-High risk and unusual decisions should not be delegated, and you should consider carefully whether it is appropriate to delegate decisions about funding an organisation that is not a charity.
+High risk and unusual decisions should not normally be delegated.
+You should consider carefully whether it is appropriate for your charity (given its size, complexity and nature of its operations) to delegate decisions about funding an organisation that is not a charity.
 You should set guidelines to help assess what is likely to be high risk or unusual.

 Trustees are responsible for deciding what level of scrutiny and discussion are appropriate in the circumstances.
-The commission may ask you to explain and justify a decision.
+The Commission, the charity’s funders, supporters, or beneficiaries may ask you to explain and justify a decision.

-Limits on funding organisations that aren’t charities
+Limits on funding organisations that are not charities

 Setting the terms of the grant

-Find out more: due diligence and monitoring.
+Find out more: due diligence and monitoring